aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

 # AWS Lambda to Amazon Kendra to Amazon Bedrock

-This pattern contains a sample AWS SAM stack that utilizes an AWS Lambda function to retrieve documents from an Amazon Kendra index and pass it to Amazon Bedrock for a generated response.
-The pattern includes usage of Amazon S3 data source connector.
+This pattern contains a sample AWS SAM stack that utilizes an AWS Lambda function to retrieve documents from an Amazon Kendra index and then pass it to Amazon Bedrock to generate a response.
+The pattern includes usage of the Amazon S3 data source connector.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.